 During this period we remained at Cadiz until our ship got laden.
-We sailed about the fourth of November; and, having a good passage, we arrived in London the month following, to my comfort, with heartfelt gratitude to God for his rich and unspeakable mercies.
+We sailed about the fourth of November; and, having a good paffage, we arrived in London the month following, to my comfort, with heartfelt gratitude to God for his rich and unspeakable mercies.

 On my return I had but one text which puzzled me, or that the devil endeavoured to buffet me with, viz.
 Rom. xi.
-6. and, as I had heard of the Rev. Mr. Romaine, and his great knowledge in the scriptures, I wished much to hear him preach.
-One day I went to Blackfriars church, and, to my great satisfaction and surprise, he preached from that very text. very clearly shewed the difference between human works and free election, which is according to God's sovereign will and pleasure.
-These glad tidings set me entirely at liberty, and I went out of the church rejoicing, seeing my spots were those of God's children.
-I went to Westminster Chapel, and saw some of my old friends, who were glad when they perceived the wonderful change that the Lord had wrought in me, particularly Mr. G-S-, my worthy acquaintance, who was a man of a choice spirit, and had great zeal for the Lord's service.
-I enjoyed his correspondence till he died, in the year 1784.
-I was again examined at that same chapel, and was received into church fellowship amongst them.
-I rejoiced in spirit, making melody in my heart to the God of all my mercies.
+6. and, as I had heard of the Reverend Mr. Romaine, and his great knowledge in the scriptures, I wished much to hear him preach.
+One day I went to Blackfriars church, and, to my great fatisfaction and furprife, he preached from that very text.
+He very clearly shewed the difference between human works and free election, which is according to God's fovereign will and pleasure.
+These glad tidings set me entirely at liberty, and I went out of the church rejoicing, feeing my fpots were those of God's Children.
+I went to Westminster Chapel, Chapel, and faw some of my old friends, who were glad when they perceived the wonderful change that the Lord had wrought in me, particularly Mr. G- S-, my worthy acquaintance, who was a man of a choice spirit, and had great zeal for the Lord's service.
+I enjoyed his correspondence till he died in the year 1784.
+I was again examined at that same chapel, and was received into church-fellowship amongst them: I rejoiced in spirit, making melody in my heart to the God of all my mercies.
 Now my whole wish was to be dissolved, and to be with Christ-but, alas!
 I must wait mine appointed time.

+MISCELLANEOUS

+MISCELLANEOUS VERSES,

+OR,

+Reflections on the State of my Mind during my first Convictions, of the Necessity of believing the Truth, and experiencing the inestimable Benefits of Christianity.

+Well may I say my life has been One scene of sorrow and of pain; From early days I griess have known, And as I grew my griess have grown;

+Dangers were always in my path; And fear of wrath, and fometimes death; While pale dejection in me reign'd I often wept, by grief constrain'd.

+When taken from my native land, By an unjust and cruel band, How did uncommon dread prevail!
+My fighs no more I could conceal.

+To ease my mind I often strove, And tried my trouble to remove: I sung, and utter'd sighs between- Assay'd to stifle guilt with sin.

+But

+But O! not all that I could do

+Would stop the current of my woe;

+Conviction still my vileness shew'd;

+How great my guilt-how lost to good!